Determinate (song)

 "Determinate" is a song performed by American recording artist Bridgit Mendler.
 The song, featuring American rapper Adam Hicks, was written by Niclas Molinder, Joacim Persson, Johan Alkenäs, Charlie Mason, Ebony Burks and Hicks.
+Hayley Kiyoko and Naomi Scott perform occasional adlibs in the background of the song.
 It was produced by Twin for Lemonade Mouth in 2011, the soundtrack to the Disney Channel television movie of the same name.
 It was released as the album's second single on April 15, 2011, through Walt Disney Records.

 Background and composition

 "Determinate" is the second single released from the soundtrack Lemonade Mouth for the Disney Channel television movie of the same name and is also the second single performing by Bridgit Mendler.
 Hayley Kiyoko and Naomi Scott also provide additional background vocals.
 It was produced by Twin, known for working with Ashley Tisdale, Dannii Minogue and No Angels, and written by Niclas Molinder, Joacim Persson, Johan Alkenas, Charlie Mason, Ebony Burks and Adam Hicks.
 Mendler's vocals span from the low note of E3 to the high note of B4.